 Where can I find Shelf-Life Information?

 Information on a lubricant’s shelf life can be found on a technical or safety data sheet.
-If it is no t clearly defined, manufacturers and distributors can provide guidance on shelf life for its products.
+If it is not clearly defined, manufacturers and distributors can provide guidance on shelf life for its products.
 However, this information might be based on storage only or based on typical operations.
 George Wills and Dr. A.R.
 Landsdown provide a brief list of lubricants and their shelf-lives for products that have shorter shelf-lives.

 Some technical data sheets (TDS) can show how long a lubricant can last in use before losing oxidation stability.
 This is measured in operating hours.
 Most oxidation tests will show a lubricant can last 5000+, 8000+, 10000+, etc. hours.
 However, like all scientific tests, this is done in a controlled environment (usually set by ISO or ASTM standards and specifications).
 We know that not every operating environment is like an ASTM or ISO test.